ethereum/web3.py/docs/troubleshooting.rst

 .. _use-metamask-accounts:

-How do I use my Metamask accounts from Web3.py?
+How do I use my MetaMask accounts from Web3.py?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This requires exporting your private key from metamask, and using
+Export your private key from MetaMask, and use
-the local private key tools in web3 to sign and send transactions.
+the local private key tools in Web3.py to sign and send transactions.

 See `how to export your private key
 <https://ethereum.stackexchange.com/questions/33053/what-is-a-private-key-in-an-ethereum-wallet-like-metamask-and-how-do-i-find-it>`_